acss-io/atomizer/docs/guides/custom-classes.md

 -   **Default**: `undefined`
 -   **Required**: `false`

+Name of the rule/helper.
 Used internally by Atomizer for documentation purposes.

 ### noParams